MrNoIce/site-plus-blog/content/blog-posts/Algorithm/index.md

 ![Nal:Tl Decay time](NalTlDecayTime.png)

 **Conclusion:**
-Through my internship at Fisk University, I had the opportunity to solve a critical problem in data analysis – reshaping matrices with varying shapes.
-The algorithm I developed eases the way matrices are handled, offering a seamless and adaptable solution to the challenges of calculating decay time.
-This experience has not only deepened my understanding of advanced matrix manipulation but has also fueled my passion for pushing the boundaries of data science.
-As I look to the future, I am excited to continue exploring innovative solutions to complex problems in the ever-evolving world of data analysis.
+During my internship at Fisk University, I successfully solved a crucial problem in data analysis – reshaping matrices with varying shapes for calculating decay time.
+The algorithm I developed streamlines matrix manipulation, providing a seamless and adaptable solution.
+This experience has deepened my understanding of data analysis techniques and ignited my passion for pushing the boundaries of data science.
+Looking ahead, I am eager to continue exploring innovative solutions to complex problems in the dynamic field of data analysis.